hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 We start by defining the slice of content we care about—whether from media articles, TV news transcripts, radio programs, forums, Reddit, or other sources—in a way that is both broad enough to catch variation and precise enough to be actionable.
 For media analysis, using Media Cloud collections lets us anchor each run in a country and time window, and then layer topical filters (for instance, city names or issue cues) to focus coverage.
 Similar approaches work for other platforms: TV news and radio transcripts, forum posts, Reddit threads, or other text corpora can be collected through their respective APIs or scraping tools.
 The intent is to bias toward recall at this stage: we would rather include a few borderline documents and filter them downstream than miss legitimate phrasing that differs from our initial keywords.
 Every run is captured in a small YAML file so the choices are explicit and replicable.

 **Scrape and extract**:
 To reason about narratives we need full passages, not just headlines or snippets.
-We fetch pages and extract the main text, then remove boilerplate and navigation tails that otherwise drown the signal (things like widgets, “follow us” blocks, or stock tickers).
+We fetch pages and extract the main text, then remove boilerplate and navigation tails that otherwise drown the signal (things like widgets, "follow us" blocks, or stock tickers).
 The trimming rules live in config so we can adapt them by outlet or country.
 This step trades a little engineering effort for cleaner inputs and more stable downstream classification.

+**Chunking**:
+We split documents into smaller chunks (~200 words) using spaCy language models.
+This linguistic approach respects sentence boundaries, paragraph structure, and discourse connectors (words like "however" or "therefore" that should stay attached to their preceding sentences).
+We use language-specific spaCy models (e.g., `en_core_web_sm` for English, `id_core_news_sm` for Bahasa Indonesia) to ensure proper sentence segmentation and preserve semantic coherence.

+Chunking and annotating at this granularity is essential because long documents often contain multiple frames, and classifying at the document level would bury weaker or less prominent frames.
+By working with smaller units, we can detect when a single article discusses both vehicle emissions and industrial pollution, even if one frame dominates the overall document.

 **Frame induction (LLM)**:
 We ask an LLM to propose a compact set of categories tailored to the question and context (e.g., causes of air pollution in Jakarta) by feeding it a random sample of passages (200 passages in the examples above) in several consecutive batches, followed by a consolidation call.
 User can inject guidance to guide the LLM e.g. to include or exclude certain frames.
 After a manual and shallow comparison of various models performances through visual inspection of framing results, I selected OpenAI GPT‑4.1 for this step.
 The resulting schema (names, short definitions, examples, keywords) is passed along to the annotation step.